What Processes Can Companies Use to Seek Out Criminal Activity in Their Organizations?

 #1 eDiscovery

 eDiscovery can help businesses accumulate data and evidence that might be deemed suspicious.
-This plays a huge role in tracking down a malicious employee if they believe an attack has happened from the inside out rather than the other way around. eDiscovery is fascinating and has many different steps.
+This plays a huge role in tracking down a malicious employee if they believe an attack has happened from the inside out rather than vice versa. eDiscovery is fascinating and has many different steps.
 To learn more about what it does to help businesses, click here.

 #2 End-user education

-End-user education can help protect against all sorts of outsider threats.
+End-user education can help protect against all sorts of outside threats.
 Understanding what a threat looks like and how to work with a suspicious email is very important for employees and the safety of a business.
-This can be important to everyday functionality in an office.
+This can be important to everyday office functionality.

 #3 Anti-virus software

-Anti-virus software is helpful to businesses and everyday end users.
-It can help protect endpoints from viruses on the internet.
-With detection and response, they can sense an attack and protect your business from the malware that is trying to enter your system.
+Antivirus software is helpful to businesses and everyday end users.
+It can help protect endpoints from viruses on the Internet.
+With detection and response, it can sense an attack and protect your business from malware trying to enter your system.
 With extended detection and response, the software will seek out attacks that are about to happen or if there is a threat for a more proactive response.